Background

 -

-Closer clinical view of bizarre angulated vesicular streaks, which occurred after contact with a plant and ultraviolet light exposure.
+Closer clinical view of bizarre angulated vesicular streaks, which occurred after contact with plant and ultraviolet light exposure.

 -